Mouserr/AtlasAdjustment/README.md

 # AtlasAdjustment
-Unity Editor tool for adjust NGUI atlases.
+Unity Editor tool for adjusting NGUI atlases.

-Can be used on last states of development for minimizing atlases size.
+It can be used for minimizing atlases size on the last stages of the development.
-From list of textures creates quad atlas with specified size.
+It creates quad atlas with specified size using a list of textures.
-It finds the minimum atlas size that can contains all textures, and then compress it if needed.
+It finds the minimum atlas size that can contains all textures, and compress it when requested

 ## Requires
 1. Unity 4.5 or higher